bigwiv/Biopython-cn/chr9.rst

 documentation <http://www.python.org/doc/lib/module-urllib.html>`__ for
 more details.

-9.14??Examples
+9.14  Examples
 --------------

-9.14.1??PubMed and Medline
+9.14.1  PubMed and Medline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are in the medical field or interested in human issues (and many
 times even if you are not!), PubMed
 (```http://www.ncbi.nlm.nih.gov/PubMed/`` <http://www.ncbi.nlm.nih.gov/PubMed/>`__)
 is an excellent source of all kinds of goodies.
 So like other things,
-we°Ød like to be able to grab information from it and use it in Python
+we‚Äôd like to be able to grab information from it and use it in Python
 scripts.

 In this example, we will query PubMed for all articles having to do with
-orchids (see section?\ `2.3 <#sec:orchids>`__ for our motivation).
+orchids (see section \ `2.3 <#sec:orchids>`__ for our motivation).
 We
 first check how many of such articles there are:

 .. code:: verbatim